 The food was delicious – either a beef filet or lamb’s neck with rice.
 I know what you’re thinking with lamb’s neck, but it really was divine!
 As with all meals, a massive bowl of salad and a delicious dessert accompanied the meal.

 The evenings on safari are quiet.
 There’s no TV to offer mindless entertainment.
 After dinner, we would stay in the lodge for a little while talking to other guests.
 One by one, couples would be escorted back to their chalets.

 After a digestif, we would head back to our chalet, light the oil lamp which cast a soft glow around the room, and climb into the bed, which had been warming with a hot water bottle.
 While we tend to be night owls, we found we were tired and would soon drift off to sleep.

 Back in the U.S., when we were planning our South African safari, we really didn’t know what to expect with luxury “treehouse” accommodations in Africa.
 While nThambo is not “in” trees, it is elevated on platforms “among” trees.
 The views from our nThambo chalet were our favorite from the entire trip.

 The nThambo Tree Camp provides the utmost in eco-friendly luxury in the heart of the greater Kruger National Park.
 With only 5 chalets and a maximum of 10 adult guests, tranquility and relaxation are guaranteed.
 We cannot wait to come back to the nThambo Tree Camp!

-A special thanks to our hosts at the nThambo Tree Camp.
+A special thanks to our hosts.
 As always, all opinions are our own.